Senegal

 National green economy plan

 Strong ambition marred by lack of detail on implementation and budgeting.
-The Emerging Senegal Plan Phase 2 (PSE II, 2018) is Senegals overall development strategy; the government has also drafted a National Green Growth Strategy (NGGS) but this is yet to be published, subject to stakeholder consultation.
+The Emerging Senegal Plan Phase 2 (PSE II, 2019-2023) is Senegal's overall development strategy; the government has also drafted a National Green Growth Strategy (NGGS) but this is yet to be published, subject to stakeholder consultation.

 Strong ambition marred by lack of detail on implementation and budgeting.
-The Emerging Senegal Plan Phase 2 (PSE II, 2018) is Senegals overall development strategy; the government has also drafted a National Green Growth Strategy (NGGS) but this is yet to be published, subject to stakeholder consultation.
+The Emerging Senegal Plan Phase 2 (PSE II, 2019-2023) is Senegal's overall development strategy; the government has also drafted a National Green Growth Strategy (NGGS) but this is yet to be published, subject to stakeholder consultation.

 Inclusive governance